 Elder law lawyers are well-versed in the rules and regulations governing Medicare and Social Security.
 If you have questions about eligibility, benefits, or claims, an elder law lawyer can help.

 If you seek guardianship of a minor child or an incapacitated adult, an elder law lawyer can help you navigate the legal process.
-Elder law lawyers can also help with conservatorship proceedings, which are used to protect the assets of an incapacitated person.
+Elder law firms can also help with conservatorship proceedings, which are used to protect the assets of an incapacitated person.

 If you suspect that a loved one is the victim of elder abuse or exploitation, an elder law lawyer can help you understand your legal options and take action to protect your loved one.

 Elder law lawyers are familiar with the unique legal issues that affect older adults.
-If you have any other legal issues such as guardianship, conservatorship, or estate planning, an elder law lawyer can help.
+If you have any other legal matters, such as guardianship, conservatorship, or estate planning, an elder law lawyer can help.

 There are a few things to keep in mind when choosing an elder law attorney:

-Take some time to interview several elder law attorneys near you before deciding on who will take on your case.
-Ask about their experience, how they plan to approach the issues you are facing, and how they would work with you.
-Use this conversation to evaluate their customer service as this could be someone you will work with for many years.
+Interview several elder law attorneys near you before deciding who will take on your case.
+Ask about their experience, how they plan to approach your issues, and how they would work with you.
+Use this conversation to evaluate their customer service, as this could be someone you will work with for many years.
+Choosing the best elder law lawyer near you is essential, so take your time and choose wisely.

-In addition to hourly rates, some lawyers for elder law near you may also charge a retainer fee which typically ranges from $500 to $5,000, depending on the type and complexity of the legal matter.
+In addition to hourly rates, some lawyers for elder law near you may also charge a retainer fee, which typically ranges from $500 to $5,000, depending on the type and complexity of the legal matter.

 There is no definitive answer to this question, as many factors must be considered.
 However, generally speaking, you should contact the best elder law lawyer near you to start planning your life as an older adult by age 60 or when you begin to experience signs of aging.